NEWS RELEASE

 Library

-We designed a library in "MUFG PARK" that will be made up of books donated by local residents as a facility to encourage people to interact with each other.
-The structure is a 4m high, 40m long "forest bookshelf" that visualizes the deepening of the community through books as a collection of books, and is covered with a large roof.
-The roof creates a veranda space for people to relax, and as an environmental consideration, it blocks sunlight and has achieved Zeb Ready certification.
-As a "library that everyone can grow together," various events are currently held here by the local community.
-An inseparable relationship has been built between the Landscape Design composition that emphasizes environmental conservation and relationships with the community, and the library, which is a small-scale building but has a sophisticated fusion of design, structure, and facilities in its neat details and conceptual expression, and our company was evaluated as expressing our company's presence as a "comprehensive design office" to a high degree of completion.
+We designed a library within MUFG PARK, comprised of books donated by local residents, as a facility to encourage interaction among people.
+Its construction, a 4m-high, approximately 40m-long "forest bookshelf," visualizes the deepening of community through books as a collection of books, and is covered with a large roof.
+The roof, which creates a veranda space for people to relax, also blocks sunlight as an environmental consideration, achieving Zeb Ready certification.
+As a "library nurtured by everyone," it currently hosts a variety of events organized by the local community.
+An inseparable relationship has been forged between Landscape, which emphasizes environmental conservation and relationships with the community, and the library, which, despite being a small building, exhibits a sophisticated fusion of design, structure, and facilities through its refined details and conceptual expression.
+This project was highly praised for its perfect expression of our company's role as a "comprehensive design firm."

 [Excellent Work Award] [Presenter Award] THE BANK OF FUKUOKA Minami-Kokura Branch